frankmolenaar1986/funda-project/README.md

 Project info
 ==============
-This project is meant as an introduction talk with Funda.
+This project is meant for an introduction talk with Funda.

 Summary
 --------------